nmeri17/suphle-docs/src/docs/v1/templating/index.md

 ## view composition
 This refers to the practise of pulling autonomous visual snippets responsible for their data, links, behaviour, and perhaps, styling, from diverse sources by a consumer, thereby decoupling them from the larger context they are intended to constitute.
 That is, as opposed to collocating all visual segments of a page representing different concepts and extracting relevant data from their respective domains
+Where visual structure of the data is determined by module x instead of importing both data source and view templates